 PERMITS/LICENSE AGENCY

 The District is the main point of contact for District acquired permits.
 If required by the Agency Having Jurisdiction (AHJ), Contractor shall pull a duplicate permit.

+Select applicable paragraph below and delete what is not required:

+Include the following paragraph if the project includes traffic control plans in applicable appendix otherwise delete.

-This project has received formal approval for traffic control plans.
-If the Contractor proposes modifications to the approved traffic plans for any reason, the Contractor shall take full responsibility (coordination and fees) to process revisions with the Agency Having Jurisdiction.
+This project has received formal approval for Traffic Control Plans (TCP) by the AHJ and are included in Appendix X. TCPs are provided for the Contractor’s convenience and to establish the criteria and constraints dictated by the AHJ as part of the permitting process.
+It is the Contractor’s responsibility to review the plans in their entirety, and establish means, methods and sequencing of work to conform with the plans.
+If the provided TCPs do not align with the Contractor’s means and methods, or otherwise determined to conflict with the Contractor’s approach to completing the work, the Contractor may, at their own expense, pursue their own plans and approval from the AHJ.
+If the Contractor proposes modifications to the approved TCPs for any reason, the Contractor shall take full responsibility (coordination and fees) to process revisions with the AHJ and shall ultimately be responsible for any schedule impacts associated with processing revisions to the previously approved TCPs.
 District staff will not provide support concerning Contractor modifications to previously approved traffic control plans.

+Include the following paragraph if the project includes does not include traffic control plans and the GC will be required to obtain otherwise delete.

 It is the responsibility of the Contractor to contact the above agency and to make himself knowledgeable and responsible to all of their approval and construction requirements.
 Contractor shall, at no additional charge to the District, construct the work in strict accordance with the above listed agencies.